top of page

 Political

-Clearly, the streets of Latin America speak a language.
-Much of it, political and expected given the regions conquest, occupation and continutal economic repression.
+The streets of Latin America speak a language.
+It is unfiltered, emotional and often times political given its history of conquest, occupation and continutal economic repression.

 Textile

 Naturally died textiles are an important component of the indigenous cultures in Latin America.
-I am reflecting the aesthetic by weaving patterns of wall paint into compositions of cloth.
+I am reflecting the aesthetic by weaving patterns of wall paint into compositions that are emblematic of the city they were capatured.

 Found